Vitamin A supplementation in pregnant women

 Vitamin A supplementation during pregnancy as part of routine antenatal care for the prevention of maternal and infant morbidity and mortality is not recommended.

-In areas where there is a severe public health problem related to vitamin A deficiency*, vitamin A supplementation during pregnancy is recommended for the prevention of night blindness.
+In settings where there is a severe public health problem related to vitamin A deficiency (prevalence of night blindness is 5% or higher in pregnant women or 5% or higher in children 24–59 months of age), vitamin A supplementation during pregnancy is recommended for the prevention of night blindness.

 Determination of vitamin A deficiency as a public health problem involves estimating the prevalence of deficiency in a population by using specific biochemical and clinical indicators of vitamin A status.
 Classification of countries based on the most recent estimates is available in the guidance document, Global prevalence of vitamin A deficiency in populations at risk 1995–2005, under 'WHO documents' below.